Gitjas/Solaufeins_Rescue_NPC/c#solaufein/readme.solaufeinrescue.english.txt

 DECLARATION

-Solaufein is ein BioWare charakter, but the mod is based on my view.
+Solaufein is a BioWare charakter, but the mod is based on my view.
 I do not mind if you write crossmod banters for my Solaufein without consulting me, as long as you try to match the mod's characterization, do not ridicule him or write offensive content, and as long as it's banter that have no other impact on the content of this mod, i.e. don't make Solaufein leave the party due to a conflict with your NPC (feel free to make *your* NPC leave the goup), and also don't make him fall in love with your NPC even though I am sure he/she is the greatest, just to name some things.

 You can add reactions of your NPC to any and all content of this mod without my consent, albeit I'd ask you not to add interjections inside my mod's dialogues.